-It is therefore clear that most store is set by the dissertation, which is the most substantial piece, and also the one which best indicates preparedness for further research.
+The dissertation has the highest weighting, as it is the most substantial piece, and also the one which best indicates preparedness for further research.
 Nonetheless, performance on the essay component can appreciably influence the overall mark.
 A fail on the essay component may prevent the student from continuing the course.